vtdsferreira/InstrumentControl.jl/README.md

-# Painter Group qubits
+# Controlling instruments in Julia

-Painter Group implementation of instrument control in [Julia](https://github.com/julialang/Julia).
+[Painter group](http://copilot.caltech.edu) implementation of instrument control in [Julia](https://github.com/julialang/Julia).
+Special attention is being given to instruments suitable for qubit measurements.
 Work in progress, not ready for implementation.

 [Documentation](https://ajkeller34.github.io/Instruments.jl/) is being written as the code is developed.